-Avoid toxic, chemical-laden sunscreen and choose a natural, preferably organic, option that has a broad spectrum (UVA/UVB) coverage and an SPF of at least 15.
+Avoid toxic, chemical-laden sunscreen.
+Instead, choose a natural, preferably organic option that has a broad spectrum (UVA/UVB) coverage and an SPF of at least 15.

 Look out for Titanium Dioxide and Zinc oxide combined.
 These are minerals that provide broad-spectrum UVA and UVB protection and deflect rays before reaching the body.
 Apply sunscreen 30 minutes before any sun exposure and reapply often.

 When looking at the SPF number on a bottle of sun cream, look at it as a measure of time.
 If your skin would typically burn after 10 minutes in the sun, a sunscreen with SPF 15 should allow you to stay in the sun 15 times longer (150 minutes) before your skin starts to burn.

 Of course please take into account what your activities are.
 If you are running, hiking, swimming or generally sweating a lot, you will need to reapply more often to keep the effectiveness up because it will wear off through sweat.

 Pop on a hat and sunnies, cover up and keep your sunscreen applied and at hand!

 No. 3 – Stay Hydrated